microsoft/turnstile/docs/GETTING_STARTED.md

 ![Choose a subscription](images/Choose%20a%20subscription.png)

-You will be redirected to the SaaS app URL that you configured in step 2.
+You will be redirected to the SaaS app URL that you configured [in the second step](#2-run-the-turnstile-setup-script).
 The URL will also contain a special query string parameter (`_tt`) that, when combined with the `[base_storage_url]`, can be used to download the user's seat information for __the next five minutes__.
 The name of the storage account that the `[base_storage_url]` points to is obfuscated for security reasons.
 You'll need to URL decode the `[_tt]` before you can use it.
+If you're outside of the five-minute window, [you can still use Turnstile's seats API to obtain a user's seat information as demonstrated in Tursntile's end-to-end test script](https://github.com/microsoft/turnstile/blob/72412356457d1ce0645c92246b54769bbd364dcd/tests/e2e_core_api.sh#L152).

 HTTP GET `[base_storage_url][decoded_tt_value]` to obtain the user's seat details.
 They'll look something like this: